Picnic table area along Three Square Hollow Overlook

 With proper precautions, hiking is a great activity to connect you with nature and help keep you fit.

-• Pennsylvania is notorious for rocky trails.
-Wear sturdy shoes and keep a close eye on where you are stepping.
+• Pennsylvania is notorious for its rocky trails.
+Wear sturdy shoes and pay close attention to where you step.

 • Hike with a friend or family member.
 If you are hiking alone, be sure someone knows where you are, your planned path, and when you will return.

 • Summers offer lush, green landscapes.
-Hot summers require hikers to carry an abundance of water to avoid dehydration, as well as sunscreen and bug spray.
+Hot summers require hikers to carry abundant water to avoid dehydration, as well as sunscreen and bug spray.
 Also, be cautious of snakes sunbathing along the trail or rock outcrops.

 • Fall offers a fireworks show of colors along hiking trails.
 Off-the-beaten-path trails can become hidden under fallen leaves, so pay close attention to trail markings.